Spectacular UAE astronomical events calendar for 2026

 Whether you’re a dedicated astronomer or simply curious about the wonders above, the UAE’s clear skies and diverse viewing locations make it an exceptional place to witness these celestial spectacles.

-Consider joining organised viewing events through the Dubai Astronomy Group or other astronomical organisations for expert guidance that will enhance your stargazing experience throughout the remainder of 2025.
+Consider joining organised viewing events through the Dubai Astronomy Group or other astronomical organisations for expert guidance that will enhance your stargazing experience throughout 2026.

 To learn more about the latest happenings in the UAE, subscribe to MyBayut!